PierreDuc/ts-method-cache/README.md

 - Memory Cache *clears after browser refresh or restart*
 - Session Cache *clears after closing the browser (cannot be used inside node)*
-- Storage Cache *clears after clearing the storage (uses node-localstorage inside node)*
+- Storage Cache *clears after clearing the storage (cannot be used inside node)*

 ## Prerequisites